spiritphyz/AWS-Serverless-Guides/guides/000-Creating-a-SSL-TLS-Certificate-for-a-Custom-Domain.md

 When the domain's nameservers are set to Route 53's nameservers, we can then create the certificate and succesfully validate the domain (by making CNAME records in Route 53).

 ## Creating a SSL certificate tied to a domain name
 Note: certificate requests time out after 72 hours if they can't be validated.
-Also, replace [ www.example.com ](https://www.example.com/) below with your new domain.

 1. In the AWS Management Console, search for [ Certificate Manager ](https://console.aws.amazon.com/acm/home?region=us-east-1#/)
 2. "Request a certificate" button > "Request a public certificate" button